 Bachelor of Arts (Linguistics) (Hons) – University of Auckland

 Te Whainoa’s upbringing was such that he is well versed in Te Ao Māori and Te Reo Māori.
-Although there so much more to learn, Te Whainoa is passionate about teaching what he knows about these concepts and ways of life to those who are interested and open to learning.
+Although there is so much more to learn, Te Whainoa is passionate about teaching what he knows about these concepts and ways of life to those who are interested and open to learning.

 Prior to his role here at CORE, Te Whainoa was a student of Linguistics at the University of Auckland (UoA), graduating with a BA Honours and completing his Masters in Linguistics (awaiting mark).
-While at university, he mentored in Linguistics and tutored stages 1, 2 and 3 Māori linguistic papers.
+While at university, he mentored in linguistics and tutored stages 1, 2 and 3 Māori linguistic papers.

 Outside of UoA, Te Whainoa spent time teaching te reo Māori and tikanga privately to executives in and around the Tāmaki Makaurau area.
 Te Whainoa also taught at Unitec's Kura Pō and students from Boston University studying in Aotearoa.